 There will also be a few different avenues for users to get a Pro plan for free.

 🔥 Do I Recommend SureTriggers?

-It's still quite early, but I'm excited to see SureTriggers evolve over the coming months.
+It’s still quite early, but I’m excited to see SureTriggers continue to evolve over the coming months.

 The platform looks great, it’s easy to use, and you can create powerful automations.

-Overall, I can see SureTriggers becoming a no-brainer for any dynamic website built with WordPress.
+Overall, SureTriggers is quickly becoming a no-brainer for any dynamic website built with WordPress.

 That’s all for this one.

 Hopefully you found this SureTriggers review helpful, and be sure to let me know in the comments section below if you ever get a chance to try it out.